Kaloh’s Newsletter

 Taken from MATH GOES ART - A solo show by Herbert W. Franke at Kate Vass Gallerie.

-This is the same algorithm FxHash founder and generative artist ciphrd used for the RGB Elementary Cellular Automaton collection.
+This is the same algorithm FxHash founder, and generative artist ciphrd used for the RGB Elementary Cellular Automaton collection.

-.
+In June 2022, Charlotte Kent interviewed Herbert for The Brooklyn Rail2.
 The whole interview is worth a read, as Herbert went deep into details on how he sees art and his life.
 After reading the interview, the following quote stuck in my head…

 “The point is not to leave new technologies, which are value-neutral, to begin with, to technocrats, commerce, and the military complex alone.
 Art is also part of our society, and it should deal with the tools of today’s society.”